nodesource/distributions/README.md

 *Supported with love by by [Chris Lea](https://github.com/chrislea), [Rod Vagg](https://github.com/rvagg) and the [NodeSource](https://nodesource.com) team*

+*This project is not affiliated with Debian, Ubuntu, Red Hat, CentOS or Fedora.*<br>
-*Ubuntu is a registered trademark of Canonical Ltd.*
+*Ubuntu is a registered trademark of Canonical Ltd.*<br>
+*Debian is a registered trademark owned by Software in the Public Interest, Inc.*<br>
+*Red Hat, CentOS and Fedora are trademarks of Red Hat, Inc.*